Alalal10/Date-Class/README.md

             System.out.print("Do you want to compare the difference between other dates? (yes/no): ");
             continueComparing = scanner.next();
         }
+Here, the programme offers the user the option to update the date from the list.
+The user selects the date that needs to be updated and enters a new one.
+The programme updates the date in the list and shows it.

         String continueUpdating = "yes";
         while (continueUpdating.equalsIgnoreCase("yes")) {